jtelszasz/blog_project/_posts/2014-03-05-GK-performance-tables.md

   <figcaption>Goalkeeper distribution tables, 2011-2012 season.</figcaption>
 </figure>

 De Gea and Reina quite clearly prefer punching or not challenging for the ball at all to catching.
 De Gea got quite a bit of flack in this, his first season in the Premier League.
-From a goalkeeper's prospective, I'd be flaky as all get out on crosses if I started in the Premier League at 23 (granted he had XXX seasons at Atletico Madrid before).
+From a goalkeeper's prospective, I'd be flaky as all get out on crosses if I started in the Premier League at 23 (granted he was a product of the Atletico Madrid youth academy and was first choice for the first team for about a season and a half there).
 It's much easier to build confidence on shot-stopping (especially when you are as good and as agile as de Gea) but it's hard to duplicate high pressure, game-like cross scenarios in training.

 What these numbers don't tell you is whether a punch was successful in clearing the ball out of danger or not.
 (For that we'd need to dig pretty deeply into X-Y coordinate data from another dataset.)
 Obviously if a keeper punches but the ball slips out to an opposing player for a shot, the keeper hasn't really effectively dealt with the cross.